Strength

 Athena

-The woman is Athena, Goddess of wisdom, war, prudent restraint, and the crafts.
-Although she is a Goddess of war, it is not of brute strength and bloodlust on the battlefield, but war as strategy, tactics and winning through planning, organization, and knowing yourself, your enemy, and choosing the time and place.
+The woman is Athena: Goddess of wisdom, war, prudent restraint, and the crafts.
+Although she is a Goddess of war, her domain is not brute strength and bloodlust, but war as strategy.
+She represents winning through planning, organization, and knowing both yourself and your enemy, and choosing the right time and place.

-Athena is a patron Goddess of heroic endeavor, and often appeared in images of mythical heroes as an unseen watcher, helping those she held favor with, and usually causing success through understanding, guile and skill.
-A quotation from Marcus Aurelius perfectly encapsulates her methods;
+Athena is a patron Goddess of heroic endeavor.
+She often appears in myths as an unseen watcher, helping those she favors and ensuring success through understanding, guile, and skill.
+A quotation from Marcus Aurelius perfectly encapsulates her methods:

 What obstructs the way becomes the way.

-Real strength comes not from turning every disagreement into a pitched battle, but a stepping stone to growth, not least because each encounter will now make you stronger.
+Real strength comes not from turning every disagreement into a pitched battle, but treating it as a stepping stone to growth.
+Each encounter makes you stronger.

-Like most mythical deities, Athena probably originated from the animal and domain associated with her.
-For Athena, the animal is the owl.
-Owls are both skillful predators and associated with wisdom.
-Birds are a very common animal seen in early Neolithic temple-structures, plus early images of Athena shows her as winged.
+Like most mythical deities, Athena likely originated from the animal and domain associated with her: the owl.
+Owls are skillful predators long associated with wisdom.
+Birds are common in early Neolithic temple structures, and early depictions of Athena show her as winged.

 The Nemean Lion

 The Nemean Lion was a fearsome beast.
-Depending on the myth, it was either the offspring of two other beasts (Typhon and Echidna), or by the Goddess of the Moon, Selene.
-The card shows the latter, which is why the lion is the color of the Moon.
-A beast that is strong is one thing, but one intuitive enough to know your strengths and weaknesses is the worst beast of all; you might as well be fighting yourself… which because this is a Major Arcana, you probably are!
+Depending on the myth, it was either the offspring of two monsters (Typhon and Echidna) or created by the Goddess of the Moon, Selene.
+This card depicts the latter, which is why the lion is the color of the moon.
+A beast that is physically strong is dangerous, but one intuitive enough to know your personal strengths and weaknesses is the worst beast of all.
+You might as well be fighting yourself (and, because this is a Major Arcana card, you probably are).

-Thus, the Nemean Lion represents not a lion but perhaps the beasts within; the ones that stop you succeeding and holding you back, and they can get quite large over a lifetime.
-You succeed against them like Athena does; put down your weapons and understand the enemy, perhaps realizing that the things you hate and despise in others are often similar to the things you hate in yourself but hide deep inside.
-They are defeated by understanding what they are.
+Thus, the Nemean Lion represents the beasts within: the fears and complexes that stop you from succeeding and hold you back.
+These can grow quite large over a lifetime.
+You succeed against them as Athena does: put down your weapons and understand the enemy.
+You must realize that the things you despise in others are often the very things you hate in yourself, hidden deep inside.
+They are defeated only by understanding what they are.

 Athena never fought the Nemean Lion.
-A God cannot undo something another God does, so she would not be able to kill a beast created by Selene.
-The Nemean lion also had a hide impenetrable to swords and spears, so it was invulnerable anyway.
+A god cannot undo something another god does, so she could not kill a beast created by Selene.
+The Nemean lion's hide was impenetrable to swords and spears, rendering it invulnerable to direct assault.

-Instead, she helped someone else who could kill it; Heracles (Latin: Hercules).
-After killing it, Herakles took the Nemean Lion’s pelt as a cloak, making him invulnerable.
-So Athena’s champion becomes far more powerful for later battles and trials; what obstructs the way becomes the way.
+Instead, she helped someone else who could defeat it: Heracles (Roman: Hercules).
+After besting the beast (by choking it in a powerful arm lock), Heracles took the lion’s pelt as a cloak, rendering himself invulnerable.
+Athena’s champion became far more powerful for his later trials.

 Description and Symbology

-The card is set in a dark cave, implying the setting may be either a dark location where a trial must take place, or the inner recesses of the mind, or both.
-A fearsome lion, the Nemean Lion stands over a woman.
-The woman is unafraid, and instead touches the head of the lion as a gesture of peace or understanding.
+The card is set in a dark cave, implying a location where a trial must take place, the inner recesses of the mind, or both.
+A fearsome beast, the Nemean Lion, stands over a woman.
+She is unafraid, instead touching the head of the lion in a gesture of peace and understanding.
 The woman is the Goddess Athena.

-Although both characters look to be at peace with each other and perhaps even friendly, a closer look suggests both the lion and Athena are also poised for battle should it occur.
-The lion has a paw raised ready to swipe, with its back legs down for a rapid pounce.
-Athena has her shield and spears close to hand and her helmet on her head but not yet over her face for battle.
+Although both characters appear at peace (perhaps even friendly), a closer look reveals that both the lion and Athena are poised for battle should it become necessary.
+The lion has a paw raised, ready to swipe, with its back legs braced for a rapid pounce.
+Athena keeps her shield and spears close to hand, her helmet resting on her head, ready to be pulled down over her face for combat.

 The resulting image is a moment of perfect balance.
 Neither is afraid of the other, and both are uniquely powerful.
 Instead, there is a mutual respect and understanding for each other; the balance of equals.